SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Costraints/Consistency technique.md

-In contrast to [[Propagation algorithms]] that propagate the constraints as a result of the instantiations of variables, consistency tecnique reduces the original problem by eliminating domain values that cannot appear in the final solution.
+In contrast to [[Propagation algorithms]] that propagate the constraints as a result of the instantiations of variables, consistency technique reduces the original problem by eliminating domain values that cannot appear in the final solution.
 They can be applied statically or at every step on not-yet instantiated variables.
-All the consistency tecniques see the problem as a graph where arcs are the constraints that connects variables and the arcs can be directional or not.
+All the consistency techniques see the problem as a graph where arcs are the constraints that connects variables and the arcs can be directional or not.
-A node could also have arcs that point to it self that represent unary constraints (Example: $X_1, \;\; D_1 = [r,g,b] \bigwedge X_1 \neq r$).
+A node could also have arcs that point to itself that represent unary constraints (Example: $X_1, \;\; D_1 = [r,g,b] \bigwedge X_1 \neq r$).

 ## Node consistency